-- A description of Project operations and the Project Boundary. - A discussion of Chelan PUD's regulatory and management responsibilities. - A discussion of Chelan PUD's shoreline management goals and objectives. - Descriptions of resources relevant to shoreline management planning. - A discussion of Chelan PUD's agency, Tribal, and stakeholder consultation and outreach. - Management guidelines for shorelines within the Project Boundary. - Definitions of Shoreline Management Designation and maps. - A description of evaluation processes for Non-Project uses and Chelan PUD's role in that evaluation process. - Program monitoring/enforcement and amendment processes.
+• A description of Project operations and the Project Boundary.

+- A discussion of Chelan PUD's regulatory and management responsibilities. - A discussion of Chelan PUD's land management goals and objectives. - Descriptions of resources relevant to land management planning. - A discussion of Chelan PUD's agency and stakeholder consultation and outreach. - Management guidelines for lands within the Project Boundary. - Definitions of Land Management Classifications and maps. - A description of evaluation processes for Non-Project uses and Chelan PUD's role in that evaluation process. - Land Management Program monitoring/enforcement and amendment processes.